Anxious Attachment in Friendships: Insights From an Orlando Attachment Therapist

 It can also help to pause before reacting when you feel anxious in a friendship.
 Instead of immediately assuming someone is upset or abandoning you, try asking yourself if there may be another explanation.
 Practicing direct communication, setting healthier boundaries, and building self-worth outside of friendships can also help reduce anxiety within relationships over time.

 Learning how to self-soothe is another important part of healing anxious attachment.
-This may look like journaling, grounding exercises, spending time with supportive people, or engaging in activities that help you feel calm and connected to yourself instead of relying solely on reassurance from others.
+This may look like journaling, grounding exercises, spending time with supportive friends and family, or engaging in activities that help you feel calm and connected to yourself instead of relying solely on reassurance from others.

 Healing Anxious Attachment in Friendships